 When I was 17, I spent three weeks of my summer holiday planning and delivering a holiday to a group of children from a school in Cheshire who had severe learning difficulties.
 They travelled annually to my boarding school in North Wales where they experienced their first-ever holiday without their parents.
 It is one of the strongest memories I have of my school career.
 In today’s terms this is SMSC (spiritual, moral, social and cultural) education ‘in action’ – the idea that school is far more than learning the curriculum.
 SMSC is, quite simply, the term used to embrace this broader dimension – not just through Religious Education (RE), PSHE (personal, social, health and economic) education, wellbeing lessons or even through planned projects like the experience I have described.

 PSHE?
-SMSC?
-The acronyms of a priceless education… Independent Schools Inspectorate (ISI) inspection reports always include detail of the schools’ commitment to SMSC, but what does SMSC actually mean?
+SMSC?… Independent Schools Inspectorate (ISI) inspection reports always include detail of the schools’ commitment to SMSC, but what does SMSC actually mean?
 As there is no requirement for independent schools to have a separate SMSC policy, what should you be looking for when searching for a school that genuinely provides a holistic education?

 Boarding schools devote a lot of time and resources to activities outside the classroom to develop character, resilience and skills which will equip pupils for their adult world.
 You will not find a prescribed checklist of what a school will be providing under the SMSC or holistic education umbrella.
 It is about how a school: